 - Other services related to the eligible medical conditions, such as therapies, durable medical equipment, and inpatient hospitalization may also be accessed.

 Each year, participants of the program are re-evaluated to determine if they continue to be eligible both medically and financially.
 For more information about the CSHCS program, call the toll-free statewide phone number which is 1-800-475-1355.
-For the hearing impaired, you may call the local number 317-233-1274 if you live in the Indianapolis area.
-Otherwise the TTY number for the hearing impaired is 1-866-275-1274.
-The web site to access information is: https://www.in.gov/isdh/19613.htm.
+You may also call 317-233-1351 or email firstname.lastname@example.org.
+Again, the web site to access information is: https://www.in.gov/isdh/19613.htm.